SEILSdataset/SEILSdataset/README.md

 The SEILS dataset is presented and organised by having two different purposes in mind: Analisys (see SEILSdataset folder) and OMR applications (see SEILS_diplomatic_OMRgroundTruth folder).

 SEILSdataset (encompasses 450 files considering both early and modern notation): 270 are symbolic files digitally encoded in different formats; whereas the remaining 180 are in pdf.
-From the 270 symbolic files: 60 are encoded in Lilypond (.ly), 30 for each considered notation (modern and ancient); 30 are encoded in Music XML (.xml); 30 in MIDI (.mid); 30 in Finale (.musx); 60 in \*\*kern (.krn), 30 annotated and 30 whithout annotations; and 60 in MEI (.mei), 30 annotated and 30 whithout annotations.
+From the 270 symbolic files: 60 are encoded in Lilypond (.ly), 30 for each considered notation (modern and ancient); 30 are encoded in Music XML (.xml); 30 in MIDI (.mid); 30 in Finale (.musx); 60 in \*\*kern (.krn), 30 annotated and 30 without annotations; and 60 in MEI (.mei), 30 annotated and 30 without annotations.
 From the 180 pdf files: 30 are the modern notated transcriptions of the Finale encoded madrigals; and the other 150 are scanned copies of the original source, published in 1582 (5 pdf’s for each madrigal, one for each voice).

 SEILS_diplomatic_OMRgroundTruth (encompasses 960 files considering only the original notation, i.e. white mensural notation): 660 are symbolic files digitally encoded in different formats; whereas the remaining 300 are in pdf.
 From the 660 symbolic files: 60 are choral scores (containing the 5 voices) 30 encoded in MEI (.mei) and 30 encoded in \*\*mens (.mns); 300 are particellas (containing one voice) 150 encoded in MEI (.mei), 150 encoded in \*\*mens (.mns), 150 encoded in agnostic (.agnostic), and 150 encoded in semantic (.semantic).
 From the 300 pdf files: 150 are the images engraved from the diplomatic transcription in MEI of each particella (5 pdf’s for each madrigal, one for each voice); and the other 150 are scanned copies of the original source, published in 1582 (5 pdf’s for each madrigal, one for each voice).